MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

 \subsection{Ablation Studies}

-Our MobileGeo framework is architected training-time optimization and lightweight inference-time post-process.
-To validate the specific contributions, we conducted extensive ablation studies, with the results summarized in Table~\ref{ab}.

 \textbf{Effectiveness of the Training-Phase Framework.} The core objective of our training strategy is to distill rich, view-invariant knowledge into a single, efficient network, avoiding the need for multi-branch architectures during inference.
-Our analysis starts with a baseline model (row 1) achieving 86.44\% Recall@1.
-By introducing Self-Distillation (SD), performance improves significantly to 91.46\%, which ensures that the model can fully leverage its own multi-level feature hierarchy for more robust representation learning.
+As summarized in Table~\ref{ab}, our analysis starts with a baseline model (row 1) achieving 86.44\% Recall@1.
+By introducing Self-Distillation (SD), performance improves significantly to 91.46\%.
 Following this, integrating the UAFA module further advances the Recall@1 to 91.93\%.
-Finally, Cross-Distillation (CD) elevates performance to 93.87\%, completing the HD-CVGL framework.
-This step-wise improvement validates our training-phase design, which produces a powerful feature extractor ready for efficient inference.
+Finally, Cross-Distillation (CD) elevates performance to 93.87\%.
 As visualized in Figure~\ref{t-sne} and Figure~\ref{distance}, our MobileGeo model learns a more discriminative feature distribution compared to the baseline.
-The features produced by MobileGeo exhibit smaller intra-class variance and larger inter-class distance, indicating a well-structured feature space.

 \textbf{Effectiveness of the Inference-Phase Module.} After establishing a strong student model through our training strategy, we evaluate the contribution of the MSRM.
 The final row of Table~\ref{ab} shows the impact of applying MSRM to the descriptors generated by our fully trained model.
 The result is a remarkable jump in performance to 97.15\% Recall@1.
-This +3.28\% gain over the already powerful base model demonstrates that by refining the feature set at inference time, MSRM significantly enhances localization precision, fulfilling the "Precision-Focused" aspect of our MobileGeo paradigm without altering the underlying network architecture.
-Figure~\ref{mrm_results} illustrates the performance of different selected views.
-The model achieves its peak performance with 40 views.
-Even at its lowest setting (20 views), our approach still significantly outperforms the baseline without the MSRM module.
-As illustrated by the top-5 retrieval results on the University-1652 and SUES-200 datasets (Figure~\ref{results1} and Figure~\ref{results2}), MobileGeo demonstrates strong generalization and robustness in cross-view image matching capabilities, enabling accurate localization even in GPS-denied outdoor environments.
+This +3.28\% gain over the already powerful base model demonstrates that by refining the feature set at inference time, MSRM significantly enhances localization precision without altering the underlying network architecture.